 Consequences of Paternity Fraud

-Mistaken paternity, whether the result of an accident or deliberate fraud, have significant consequences.
+Mistaken paternity, whether the result of an accident or deliberate fraud, has significant consequences.
 This includes the children as well as the parents.

 This is certainly extreme, but there are stories of otherwise avoidable catastrophes happening in these situations.
 Most situations won’t be life or death, but the possibility is there.